-Note: You can start harvesting the next plot as soon as the countdown timer reaches Zero.
+Note: You can start harvesting the next plot as soon as the countdown timer reaches zero.
 The Aux actuator or Isolation gate prevents grain in the combine from mixing with grain being processed by the High Capacity GrainGage.

 Note: If necessary, you can adjust the countdown timer in the Setup Timer menu.
-To access that menu, return to the Setup menu, then choose Hardware Setup > HCGG Setup > EM Sensor > Timers.
+To access that menu, go to Setup (F3) > Hardware Setup > HCGG Setup > Level Sensors.
 We recommend setting the Countdown Timer to reflect the time it takes so that there is less than .5 lb (.23 kg) of grain carryover from plot to plot.